lipu-tenpo/selo/readme.md

 1. a vector editor like [Inkscape](https://inkscape.org)
 1. `git`

+Sometimes, a bitmap-processing tool like [GIMP]() can also be helpful.

 ## working with Scribus

 Scribus is the main tool that you will use.
 This section contains some tips for your workflow.

+Turn off hyphenation.

+## working with Inkscape

+If you use Inkscape, copy the file `/lipu-tenpo.gpl` to where Inkscape stores its palettes, which is `~/.config/inkscape/palettes`.
+Select it using TODO in Inkscape.
+Copy the template file TODO into the folder of the edition.
+The palette is: TODO table

 ### the scrapbook